-We have historically used cash primarily for new and remodeled stores as well as investments in information technology systems.
-Investment activities for capital expenditures were \$226.0 million in fiscal 2013, compared to \$188.6 million and \$128.6 million in fiscal 2012 and 2011, respectively.
-Capital expenditures increased in fiscal 2013 compared to fiscal 2012 due to the increase in our 2013 new store program.
-During fiscal 2013 we opened 127 new stores, remodeled 7 stores and relocated 4 stores, compared to 102 new stores, 21 remodels and 3 relocations during fiscal 2012 and 61 new stores, 17 remodels and 2 relocations during fiscal 2011.
-During fiscal 2013, the average investment required to open a new Ulta store was approximately \$1.0 million, which includes capital investment net of landlord contributions, pre-opening expenses and initial inventory net of payables.
-The average investment required to remodel an Ulta store was approximately \$1.2 million.
+We have historically used cash primarily for new and remodeled stores, supply chain investments, short-term investments and investments in information technology systems.
+Investment activities for capital expenditures were \$249.1 million in fiscal 2014, compared to \$226.0 million and \$188.6 million in fiscal 2013 and 2012, respectively.
+Capital expenditures increased in fiscal 2014 compared to fiscal 2013 due to investments in supply chain initiatives, partially offset by the decrease in the number of new store openings during 2014.
+During fiscal 2014 we opened 100 new stores, remodeled 9 stores and relocated 2 stores, compared to 127 new stores, 7 remodels and 4 relocations during fiscal 2013 and 102 new stores, 21 remodels and 3 relocations during fiscal 2012.
+During fiscal 2014, the average investment required to open a new Ulta store was approximately \$1.1 million, which includes capital investment net of landlord contributions, pre-opening expenses and initial inventory net of payables.
+The average investment required to remodel an Ulta store was approximately \$1.1 million.
+Purchases of short-term investments were \$150.2 million during fiscal 2014 and consist of certificates of deposit with maturities of twelve months or less from the date of purchase.

-Capital expenditures for fiscal 2013, 2012 and 2011 and planned fiscal 2014 by major category are as follows:
+Capital expenditures for fiscal 2014, 2013 and 2012 and planned fiscal 2015 by major category are as follows: